About Me

 Sunny Crittenden in 2017.

-Around 2015, I googled myself for the 1st time in a decade, and I found a forum where it appeared as though many people were saying terrible things about me, and linking to LiveJournal posts out of context as proof to back up their awful claims.
+Around 2015, after all the doctor’s appointments died down and I had more capacity for living life, than living in an ER, I googled myself for the 1st time in a decade, and I found a forum where it appeared as though many people were saying terrible things about me, and linking to LiveJournal posts out of context as proof to back up their awful claims.
 They were just trolls, and I suspect mostly one troll with a vendetta and a bunch of sock puppet accounts, but I didn’t know that at the time.
-Since I took/take the internet so seriously, these awful judgements, threats, and accusations became like a soundtrack in my not-properly-medicated, already-anxiety-ridden, bipolar brain and over a period of months, and without even a therapist to help me process this, I became hypomanic, which ultimately lead to a suicide attempt, hospitalization, and a 6 week, court ordered separation from Blake.
+Since I took/take the internet so seriously, these awful judgments, threats, and accusations became like a soundtrack in my not-properly-medicated, already-anxiety-ridden, bipolar brain and over a period of months, and without even a therapist to help me process this, I became hypomanic, which ultimately lead to a suicide attempt, hospitalization, and a 6 week, court ordered separation from Blake.

 Sunny Crittenden in an airbnb in San Francisco in 2015.